sourcecred/docs/docs/community/CODE_OF_CONDUCT.md

+---
+title: ⚖️ Code of Conduct
+description: The Code of Conduct for SourceCred
+---

 As a community, we want to encourage diversity, and set a standard for respectful and appropriate conduct across all communication channels.
 For this purpose, we have created this code of conduct, which serves as a guide for